Office of Student Accounts

 Special payment arrangements are made at the discretion of the Vice President for Business and Finance.
 All student account balances must be paid in full no later than one (1) week before the beginning of Final Exams.
 Students not paying bills promptly are subject to a 5% penalty on the total outstanding balance.
 At the end of each semester, any outstanding balance is charged appropriate interest.
 Cash, cashier’s check, money order, or credit cards (MasterCard and Visa) can be used to make all payments.
 Personal checks may be accepted after appropriate verification.
 Students will not be allowed to register for classes if they have a prior semester balance.
 Students may apply for an exception.
 Application for an exception does not guarantee approval.

 If financial aid (federal and state) is used to supplement the cost of tuition and fees, students and/or parents will be required to submit the latest year’s income tax return.
 Students may also be required to submit other documents to process and generate an official award letter before registration.
 Otherwise, student’s registration is delayed.
 (Registration is completed when total tuition, fees, and room and board charges are paid to the Cashier’s Office and appropriate arrangements are made with the Student Accounts Office. and the student receives a current I.D. card).
-Students should maintain a record of all financial documents received from the College for future reference.
+Students should maintain a record of all financial documents received from the University for future reference.

 Students can pay for transcripts, applications, dorm fees and tuition balances by clicking the payment button below.